bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/booklet.md

 > **(93)**
 >
 >
-> [Kool Aid lyrics are scattered in boxes throughout the two pages]
+> [Kool Aid lyrics scattered in boxes throughout the two pages]
 >
 >[Big drawing of M8 on the pages]
 >